JetBrains/kotlin-web-site/pages/docs/tutorials/android-frameworks.md

 If your application already uses DBFlow, you can safely add Kotlin to your project.
 You can gradually convert existing code to Kotlin (ensuring that everything compiles along the way).
 The converted code doesn't differ much from Java.
-For instance, declaring a table looks similar to Java with a small difference that default values for properties must be specified explicitly:
+For instance, declaring a table looks similar to Java with the small difference that default values for properties must be specified explicitly:

 ``` kotlin
 @Table(name="users", database = AppDatabase::class)